 Wrapping paper and decorations are a huge source of waste after the winter holidays.
 Inevitably, some of that trash and recycling will make its way into our waterways.
 Try using compostable materials, like brown paper, or presenting gifts in reusable items – bags, cloth, dish towels, baskets, old book sock covers, etc. Some gifts can even stay bare!
 Fluffy will still love you regardless of whether his new bone is gift wrapped.

-This past September, Phillippi Creek friends and neighbors removed 299 lbs of trash and 35 lbs of recyclables from the creek.
+In September 2019, Phillippi Creek friends and neighbors removed 299 lbs of trash and 35 lbs of recyclables from the creek.
 A lot of plastic bottles and drink containers were pulled out.
-If your friends or family members are still buying bottled water, consider having a conversation about using a water filter.
+If your friends or family members are buying bottled water, consider having a conversation about using a water filter.
 All of the tap water in the Sarasota county and its cities is safe to drink.
-Filters can help improve the taste if that is where the main concern lies.
+Filters can help improve taste if that’s the issue.

-Electronic gift cards and tickets that go right to an email inbox save on excess cards and wrapping that are usually discarded immediately after opening.
-Services like Venmo also make it extremely easy to send something to someone who would rather pick out their own gift.
+Electronic gift cards that go right to an email inbox help reduce plastic and excess wrapping that usually gets discarded soon after use or opening.
+Services like Venmo and Cash also make it extremely easy to send someone a gift they can pick out themselves.

 Gifting shouldn’t only revolve around things.
-Plan a fun hike or kayak paddle and bring a bag to collect trash along the way.
-Join a volunteer outing with a group like the Sarasota Bay Estuary Program.
-Offer to help coordinate a holiday get together for a friend or relative and talk about ways to reduce overall waste.
+Plan a fun, safe hike or paddle and bring a bag to collect trash along the way.
+Join a volunteer outing with a group like the Sarasota Bay Estuary Program, or offer to help coordinate a get together for a friend or relative and talk about ways to reduce overall waste.

 Gifts that Clean Water